Richer Output for Richer Countries: Uncovering Geographical Disparities in Generated Stories and Travel Recommendations

 Some recent works aim to benchmark the extent of geographical knowledge encoded in large language models \citep{bhandari2023large, manvi2023geollm, moayeri2024worldbench}.
 Interestingly, a recent study finds that language models accurately predict global facts such as population and rainfall for different geo-locations, however, their predictions on sensitive topics such as attractiveness or morality are, problematically, biased against areas with poorer socioeconomic conditions \citep{manvi2024large}.
 Similar in spirit, our work aims to quantitatively study model responses for two real-world scenarios that require geographical knowledge.

-In this work, we analyze over $300$K responses from $4$ language models, corresponding to requests for travel recommendations and geo-anchored story generations.
+In this work, we analyze over $300$K responses from $5$ language models, corresponding to requests for travel recommendations and geo-anchored story generations.
 These requests span over $150$K locations across the globe.
 We quantify the informativeness and uniqueness of model responses, in addition to the emotions they express.
 We then compare these quantities with the socioeconomic indicators of different locations.

 Through our analysis, we uncover several geographical disparities, finding that outputs for wealthier countries are more unique and include more geographical entities (Figure~\ref{fig:world_maps}).
 For Sub-Saharan African countries, we notice considerably less unique outputs compared to the North American region, with the average difference being about $40$\% across all models.
-Further, stories about poorer countries express considerably more hardship and sadness, with $65$\% more narratives depicting hardship for low-income countries compared to high-income countries.
+Further, stories about poorer countries express considerably more hardship and sadness, with $60$\% fewer narratives depicting hardship for high-income countries compared to low-income countries.

 Despite many large corporations claiming to be egalitarian, e.g., OpenAI aims to develop intelligence that \emph{benefits all of humanity} \citep{OpenAIAbout}, many findings, including ones from this study, demonstrate how current models perpetuate western hegemony in the generated content \cite{schwobel2023geographical, bender2021dangers}, and more serious effort is needed to ensure that models serve the diverse population across the globe.